 general information about Arboretum internships,

-Learn a variety of horticultural skills as they help maintain the Valley-Wise Garden, a demonstration garden of colorful and drought-tolerant plants, and the Mary Wattis Brown Garden of California Native Plants.
-Working directly with horticultural staff, interns will gain experience identifying and caring for a wide variety of plants.
-Training will include pruning, deadheading perennials, controlling weeds, monitoring garden pests and diseases, and basic garden management.
+Interns will learn a variety of horticultural skills as they help maintain the UC Davis Arboretum and Public Garden.
+Working directly with horticultural staff, interns will gain experience identifying and caring for a wide variety of plants in the Arboretum and on campus.
+Training will include pruning, deadheading perennials, controlling weeds, monitoring garden pests and diseases, building and establishing new gardens, and basic garden management.
 Each intern will also be responsible for an independent project related to monitoring, research, or garden interpretation.

-Schedule: Arboretum Gardening Interns commit to 3-9 hours/week.
+Schedule: Sustainable Horticulture Interns commit to 3-9 hours/week.
 Each garden shift is approximately three hours.
-The Native Plant Gardening Internship is in fall quarter and the Valley-Wise Gardening internship is in spring quarter.
+The Sustainable Horticulture Internship is offered in fall quarter.